paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 Oh.
 So what have I learned?

 Well for one.
 I don't need to quickly write a blog post, half-arse it, and say pretty much nothing interesting.

+Don't expect to be even noticed.
+You may get a few visitors, who then quickly click to something more interesting.
+Hell, I've done it myself.
+Clicked on something, read it, moved on.
+So I'm just as guilty.

+Write because you enjoy it.
+It's therapeutic.
+Write for yourself.

+You're not going to make $$$ a month.
+You'll be frustrated trying and lose the enjoyment of blogging.

  I'm hoping this one is different.